MMIWG Websites/Resources

 Urban Indian Health Institute

-The mission of the Urban Indian Health Institute (UIHI) is to decolonize data for indigenous people, by indigenous people.
+The mission of the Urban Indian Health Institute (UIHI) A Division of the Seattle Indian Health Board, is to decolonize data for indigenous people, by indigenous people.
 The UIHI was established in 2000 as a Division of the Seattle Indian Health Board, which is a community health center for urban American Indians and Alaska Natives (AI/ANs).
 The UIHI is one of 12 tribal epidemiology centers (TECs) funded by the Indian Health Service (IHS).
 While the other 11 TECs work with tribes regionally, the UIHI focuses on the nationwide urban AI/AN population.

 Please visit the UIHI site here.